vtexdocs/dev-portal-content/docs/guides/VTEX inStore/how-to-customize-instore/set-up-the-order-summary-printing.md

 This change will make the `Configure device` option appear in the inStore main menu.
 It is through this option that you will configure the printer.

-[block:html]
-{
-  "html": "<br>"
-}
-[/block]
 ### [OPTIONAL] Print automatically

 There is an option to automatically print the order summary as soon as the order is completed.
-To enable it, add the <code>printPageAutomatically</code> property with the value <code>true</code> inside the <code>printingConfig</code> object.
+To enable it, add the `printPageAutomatically`< property with the value `true` inside the `printingConfig` object.
 See below how the code would look like in this case.
 [block:code]
 {
   "codes": [